google/google-ctf/infrastructure/scoreboard/README.md

 To run this, you need to make the following changes:
  1. Create a Firebase project, see https://firebase.google.com/docs/web/setup for details.
+ 1. Set `rules.json` as the Firebase rules (that's the equivalent of the server-side code).
  1. Modify `frontend/vaporware.html` so that the script that includes bootstrap.js contains the following data attributes:
  ```html
      <script